apollographql/apollo-client/docs/source/read-and-write.md

 ```

 As you can see the `update` function on `client.mutate` provides extra change management functionality specific to the use case of a mutation while still providing you the powerful data control APIs that are available on `client`.

+The `update` function is not a good place for side-effects as it may be called multiple times.
+Also, you may not call any of the methods on `proxy` asynchronously.

 **Resources:**